Spotlight on Cornelia-Madalina Suta

 My PhD then helped me understand how economic theory can shape our society.

-Becoming an economist has meant I can apply this economic theory to complex policy areas and really make a difference to communities and society at large.
+Being an economist means that I can apply economic theory to complex policy areas and make a real difference to communities and society at large.

 What advice would you give to someone looking at economics as a career?